Thank you Ogilvy, Bangalore and all the lovely people working out there. It had been a wonderful two years.

 Even for a sometime agnostic sometime atheist, this book made an interesting read.
 Very nicely narrated.
 Would highly recommend.
 But the story of Mahabharata did leave me with an uneasy feeling.
 I feel the entire story is a cynics delight.
 What with the power struggle, politics and characters it brings to life.

 Wired reports of a spider discovered deep in the jungles of Madagascar that spins the largest webs in the world, using silk that’s tougher than any known biological substance.
 The web spun by them is supposedly tougher than kevalar.
-From the looks of it, the spider does looks like an …
+From the looks of it, …

 Another brilliant article from Brian Solis.
 Just the other day I was discussing the idea with a friend that the social media responses from customer/prospects needs to be connected to a CRM or a work-flow that flags off appropriate action or people.
 Brian Solis being Brian Solis explains the idea more nicely and with lot more details.

 I do think Facebook has been one of the good things to happen on the internet.
 But David Rowan cites 6 reasons why he thinks Facebook is not such a great idea after all.
-The arguments are compelling but I am not rushing out to agree with him immediately.
-I …
+The arguments are compelling but I am not rushing out …

 Ravi, thanks for the gifting me the Sketch Book and pencil today